SaidAnir/BackendChallenge/README.md

 The Challenge:

-The main use case for our API is to calculate real time statistic from the last 60 seconds.
-There will be two APIs, one of them is called every time a transaction is made.
-It is also the sole input of this rest API.
+The main role of this API is to calculate real time statistic from the last 60 seconds.
+It consists of two APIs, one is called every time a transaction is made.
 The other one returns the statistic based of the transactions of the last 60.

 POST /transactions